repobee/repobee/docs/fundamentals.rst

   master repos are being worked on across course rounds.
 * *Student repository*: Or *student repo*, refers to a *copy* of a master repo for some specific student or group of students.
-* *GitHub instance*: A hosted GitHub service.
-This can be for example *https://github.com* or any Enterprise host.

 .. _conventions: